Read below for frequently asked questions related to IEEE Press author concerns.

 When should I try to find a publisher for my book?

-If you have identified an area in which you have expertise, believe that you have something new or better to contribute than other published books, and have a clear idea of what you want to write -- you should prepare a proposal.
-The IEEE Press Proposal Guidelines can be found on our Web page.
+If you have identified an area in which you have expertise, believe that you have something new or better to contribute than other published books, and have a clear idea of what you want to write, you should prepare a proposal.
+The IEEE Press Proposal Guidelines can be found on the web page.
 Completing the proposal guidelines and a detailed table of contents, plus writing a representative chapter results in a solid writing plan.
 The proposal reviews give you feedback on both the technical merit and market interest in your project.
 This way you will not have spent time writing material that might be eliminated or at a level of detail that is inappropriate to the needs of the market.